aashishrajdev/todo-app/README.md

 ## Installation

-To use the application, follow these steps:
+To use the application, follow these steps or you can simply download the exe file from the dist folder:

 1. Ensure you have Python **3.10 or higher** installed on your system.